 Safety should be top of mind for all homeowners.
 In fact, a home welfare checkup is something all homeowners should do at least annually.
 So if you haven’t thought about your home’s safety recently, consider resolving to fix that this year.

 - Replace batteries in your smoke alarms–Smoke alarms in most homes are wired electrically, but that can’t be counted on in the case of a fire.
 That’s why smoke alarms have batteries as a backup plan.
 The new year is the perfect time to replace the batteries in all your alarms.
 Bonus–no waking up at 3am to those “low battery” chirping sounds.

-Maintenance is the type of thing that keeps getting pushed off again and again.
+Maintenance.
+It gets pushed off again and again, year after year.
 You know you should do it, but you never get around to it.
-But just like delaying a trip to the dentist, putting it off makes things much worse.
+Just like delaying a trip to the dentist, putting it off makes things much worse.
 Particularly for your air conditioner and heater, annual HVAC maintenance is a minimum requirement to ensure performance, reliability, and longevity.

 We know that maintenance isn’t everyone’s top priority.
 That’s why we offer a simple, hands-off approach.
 Our Priority Service Club is a one-and-done approach.
-Pay for your one-time membership fee, and we’ll take care of both your fall and spring performance inspections.
+Pay a onetime membership fee, and we’ll take care of both your fall and spring performance inspections.
 When it’s time for service, we call you–no need to remember to call us.
 Plus, you get multiple other benefits like priority service, 10% off any required repair services, and one-year parts warranty on repairs.

 Make 2022 the year you prioritize consistent comfort in your home by investing in ongoing heating and cooling maintenance.